IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 ## Overview of the example application

-The example application adds the account frontend to the default TomTom IndiGO application.
+The example application adds the account frontend to the default TomTom Digital Cockpit application.
 The account frontend adds new panels to show account information or a login page, which can be invoked by a menu item.
 The account status is managed by the accounts service.
 When the user is authenticated, the user name is stored in persistent storage by the accounts settings service, so